lukifer/LivingColor/README.md

 LivingColor
 ===========

 Alter your web page colors in real time!
+See the demo page: http://lukifer.github.io/LivingColor/

 Requires JSColor (bundled) and jQuery or Zepto (not bundled).
+Chrome extension coming soon!

 Usage:
 ------